davidhamann/log2http/README.md

 # Usage

-Once installed you can launch log2http from your terminal
+Once installed you can launch log2http from your terminal:

 `log2http --config=/path/to/the/config.yml`